rwilliams/jrubywiki/InYourRegion.md

 ##India##
 ####Pune####
 * [Anil Wadghule](http://anilwadghule.com/) - use JRuby at work for several projects for more than an year.
 Have contributed to JRuby by couple of trivial patches.
 Recommends using JRuby for production deployments.
-[Twitter](http://twitter.com/anildigital) [GitHub](http://github.com/anildigital)
+Fine me on [Twitter](http://twitter.com/anildigital), and [GitHub](http://github.com/anildigital)